Drownings in Waikato lead to call for action

 Nationally, a total of 90 preventable drownings were recorded last year, meaning the region accounted for nearly 18 per cent of fatalities.

-Although the national figure was down slightly on last year’s total count by four drownings, the number was still substantially higher than the 10-year average of 82.
+Although the national figure was down slightly on last year’s total count, the number was still substantially higher than the 10-year average of 82.

-This was also the case in Waikato, where there was a 70 per cent increase in water-related deaths over the average of 9.4 per year.
+This was also the case in Waikato, where there was a 70 per cent increase in water-related deaths over the average per year.

 Figures obtained by the Waikato Herald show that men were vastly over-represented in the Waikato toll, with 14 male deaths compared to two for females.